Yes, we’re familiar with the hoary canard: “We are honouring Mary, not worshipping her!” This is by no means new.

 Bow down thy shoulder and bear her and be not grieved with her bonds.

-Granted, the cult of Mary has both literal and figurative profit.
-Though popes have affinity for particular Madonnas as well, Catholics are still far more devoted to Mary than to the pope.
-And why not?
 When Mary speaks, Rome must listen.
-Who is the pope compared to Mary?
+Who is even the pope compared to Mary?
 When Lucia, (one of the 3 children of Fatima) received three “secrets” from their Lady in 1929, she sent them to the Vatican in sealed envelopes and instructed that they must not be opened until 1960.
-The pope dared not disobey her.
+The pope dared not disobey.

 The same terms Catholics use to address their Mary goddess in prayer sounds just like those used by Witches.
 Here is an example of a chant in some covens: